 |Unacceptable Use of Funds||

-Research Mentor & Letter of Recommendation – You are required to work with a faculty or professional mentor.
-The mentor must submit a recommendation letter.
+Research Mentor & Feedback – You are required to work with a faculty or professional mentor.
+The mentor must submit answers to 3-4 questions regarding your proposal and their support of you as a mentor.

 - A brief description of the project